Bernard Malamud: Writing career

 He completed his first novel, The Light Sleeper, in 1948, but later burned the manuscript.
 His first published novel was The Natural (1952), which has become one of his best remembered and most symbolic works.
 The story traces the life of Roy Hobbs, an unknown middle-aged baseball player who achieves legendary status with his stellar talent.
-This novel was made into a 1984 movie starring Robert Redford (described by the film writer David Thomson as "poor baseball and worse Malamud").
+This novel was made into a 1984 movie starring Robert Redford.

 Malamud's second novel, The Assistant (1957), set in New York and drawing on Malamud's own childhood, is an account of the life of Morris Bober, a Jewish immigrant who owns a grocery store in Brooklyn.
 Although he is struggling financially, Bober takes in a drifter of dubious character.
 This novel was quickly followed by The Magic Barrel, his first published collection of short stories (1958).
 It won Malamud the first of two National Book Awards that he received in his lifetime.

-In 1967, his novel The Fixer, about anti-semitism in the Russian Empire, won both the National Book Award for Fiction and the Pulitzer Prize for Fiction.
-His other novels include Dubin's Lives, a powerful evocation of middle age which uses biography to recreate the narrative richness of its protagonists' lives, and The Tenants, perhaps a meta-narrative on Malamud's own writing and creative struggles, which, set in New York City, deals with racial issues and the emergence of black/African American literature in the American 1970s landscape.
+In 1967, his novel The Fixer, about antisemitism in the Russian Empire, became one of the few books to receive the National Book Award for Fiction and the Pulitzer Prize for Fiction.
+His other novels include Dubin's Lives, a powerful evocation of middle age (largely inspired by Malamud's own extramarital affairs) that employs biography to recreate the narrative richness of its protagonists' lives, and The Tenants, perhaps a meta-narrative on Malamud's own writing and creative struggles, which, set in New York City, deals with racial issues and the emergence of black/African American literature in the American 1970s landscape.